 Georgina Atwell is the founder of children’s books website, Toppsta.
 After 10 years in publishing and 4 years running the iBooks Store for iTunes, Georgina spotted a gap in the market to build an online community where children and parents read, review and recommend children’s books.
-After just two years, the business has over 25,000 fans on Facebook, has collected more than 11,000 reviews and is working with more than 30 UK Publishers.
+Now we have over 65,000 book reviews, mainly from children and we are the go-to for parents and teachers looking for book recommendations.

 I could pretend it was all straight-forward, certainly on paper it could look that way.
 The potted version is that I studied English Literature at Edinburgh University and then went onto the graduate scheme at The Penguin Group in 2001, before Apple called in 2010 to see if I was interested in running their ebook store.
 After 4 years at Apple I left in 2014 to set up Toppsta.
 However life is never that linear.
 The idea for Toppsta came about in 2009, just after I’d been made redundant whilst on maternity leave.
 I was just getting going, when Apple called and offered me my dream job.
 I’d turned down a job in a different part of Apple in 2006 and I’d always regretted it, even though it was the right decision at the time.
 This role in iTunes running their ebook store was just too good an opportunity, so I put Toppsta on hold, confident that I’d return to it one day.
 I loved my job at Apple, particularly the early days getting it all up and running but I always knew I wanted to run my own business and I was convinced that there was a gap in the market.
 With 10,000 new Children’s books being published each year, parents needed more help than ever to find the best books.
 After 4 years, the pull of running my own business and the flexibility that it offered with two young children just became too compelling.
 It wasn’t my intention, but I left Apple considerably better prepared to run my own business than if I had started it in 2009 as I had originally intended.
 Firstly, I had learned from the inside how one of the world’s most successful business operated.
 Secondly, I had the opportunity of getting to know all the UK publishers and understanding which ones were leading and innovating in this field.
 And thirdly, I had watched how effectively self-published authors had built their audiences online with little or no budget.
 I left Apple considerably more knowledgeable, better connected and more convinced than ever that this business idea had serious potential.